bespoke-silicon-group/bsg_newlib_dramfs/libgloss/dramfs/README.md

 ## Usage

-Running a program with Newlib/Dramfs requires user to link an additional file with initial LittleFS image consisting of input files.
-LittleFS image can be automatically generated by a tool called `dramfs_mklfs` that has already been installed with this package!
+Running a program with Newlib/Dramfs requires user to link an additional file consisting of initial LittleFS image with input files to the program.
+LittleFS image can be automatically generated by a tool called `dramfs_mklfs` that has already been installed with this BSP!
 The tool needs two inputs `lfs_block_size` and `lfs_block_count`.
 Total size of the file-system would be `lfs_block_size*lfs_block_count`.
+See [2] to understand how you can play with these parameters.

 Usage of `dramfs_mklfs`:
 ```